D. N. Aidit: Political career

+The Rise of the Communist Party

+After released, Aidit and Lukman went to Yogyakarta to meet Wikana.
+In Yogyakarta, Aidit and Lukman ran the bimonthly magazine, Bintang Merah.
+There, they met Njoto, PKI's Banyuwangi representative.

 In March 1947, Aidit was appointed as chairman of a PKI faction in a KNIP meeting.
 In early 1948, Aidit, Lukman, and Njoto were assigned to translate The Communist Manifesto into Indonesian.
 In August, the three became members of the Central Committee, respectively responsible for land affair, agitation and propaganda, and relation to other organizations.
 The three and Sudisman became members of the new PKI Politburo formed by Musso on 1 September 1948.
 Aidit was responsible for the labor section of the party.
 Aidit and Lukman managed to escape to China and Vietnam after PKI position was pressed in Madiun Affair, while Murad claimed that Aidit took shelter in Tanjung Priok.
 While in hiding, Aidit and Lukman reran Bintang Merah on 15 August 1950.
 They also published Suara Rakjat two weekly.
 In January 1951, Njoto joined the latter.

 After the 1948 affair, the four young members of the Politburo, Aidit, Njoto, Lukman, and Sudisman replaced the old leaders in January 1951 as a result of the fifth congress of the party.
 Aidit was appointed as the secretary general of the party, which was later renamed as chairman, while Njoto and Lukman as his deputies.
-PKI led by Aidit was not only based on labor and plantation worker, but also farmer.
+The PKI led by Aidit was not only based on laborers and plantation workers, but also farmers and peasants.
+During the August 1951 mass arrests of communists, Aidit went into hiding with Njoto and Lukman, while thousands of the party's members and leaders were detained without charge.